22 Project Management Tools & Techniques for Project Managers

 ProjectManager

-Project management tools and techniques make planning and managing projects easier and more effective.
+Don’t underestimate how project management tools and techniques can make planning and managing projects easier and more effective.
 They can be applied to any project regardless of the field or industry.
 When used in tandem with project management software, they help save time and reduce costs.

 1. Gantt Charts